esohkevin/H3ABioNet-DELGEME-IBT-Bamako-2018/H3A-IBT-Project/esrchdump.md

-# Deatils on the function
+# Details on the function
 This function queries the PubMed database and returns total count of articles affiliated to various institutions in H3ABioNet Node countries and others.